3 minute read

 The Concept of Limits

 The limit tells you what happens when something approaches something else.
 The limit of a function tells you where the dependent variable ($y$) approaches as the independent variable ($x$) approaches a value.
 The standard form, $\lim_{x \to c} f(x) = L$, is said as “the limit as $x$ approaches $c$ of $f(x)$ is $L$”.
 If we take the $\lim_{x \to 2} 2x + 1$, we get 5 (as $x$ approaches 2, $y$ approaches 5).
 However, we aren’t finding the limit at $x=2$, we are finding the limit as $x$ approaches 2.
-That way, you can’t always plug $c$ into the equation.
+That means you can’t always plug $c$ into the equation.

 Tangent Lines

-We could write this as a limit.
-Let’s say distance between the two points is $h$.
-As we zoom in, the length of the line approaches 0.
-The equation would be the limit as $h$ approaches zero of the change in $y$ over the change in $x$, or $\lim_{h \to 0} [((x + h)^2 - x^2)/h]$.
+Now what we have to do is find the slope of the straight line.
+Let’s say the change in $x$ is $h$.
+However, since we are finding the slope at one single point, we should write this as a limit where $h$ is approaching 0.
+This could be written as $\lim_{h \to 0} [((x + h)^2 - x^2)/h]$.
 If we plug 0 into the equation, we get 0/0, which is indeterminate.
-But with a little bit of algebra, we can simplify the equation to $\lim_{h \to 0} 2x + h$ which gives us $2x$ when we plug in 0.
+But with a little bit of algebra, we can simplify the equation to $\lim_{h \to 0} 2x + h$ which when pluging in 0 gets us $2x$.

 The Power Rule

-Instead of doing all that work, what if I tell you there’s a simpler way.
-The power rule of differentiation is a quicker way to do that mess.
-To find the derivative of a function, you multiply the coefficient by the exponent, and then subtract one from the exponent.
-It is written as $\frac{d}{dx} x^n = nx^{n-1}$.
 If we use it to find the derivative of $x^2$, we get $2x$.
+Differentiating $x^3$ gives us $3x$.
+And differentiating $x^4$ is $4x$.
 This rule works for other power functions as well as this one.
 There is also a similar rule for integration, but that shall be discussed in the next post.

 Rates in Speeds